 The (Vegan!)
 Anti-Inflammatory, Age-Reversing Food You Should Be Eating — But Aren't

-Hippocrates was right when he said that "all disease begins in the gut."
+Hippocrates was right when he said that "all disease beings in the gut."
 In fact, you do not have to have gut symptoms to have gut problems.
 Even seemingly unrelated health problems such as brain fog, anxiety, skin issues, and even autoimmune conditions all have their roots in gut dysfunction.
 Because of this fact, healing and supporting your gut should be on the top of your list when it comes to managing your overall health.

 As a functional medicine practitioner and best-selling author, it is my job to work toward healing the body from the inside out through natural remedies.
 I am well-versed in not only discovering the underlying cause of a person's health problems but also how to go about healing them naturally.
 One of my favorite gut-healing tools, which I talk about a lot, is bone broth.
 Rich in collagen and other nutrients, it is one of my go-to tools for anyone looking to rebuild gut function and heal themselves from leaky gut syndrome, candida overgrowth, SIBO, and other health problems.